-Japanese chestnuts have a wonderful aroma, and a slightly sweet taste– The perfect seasonal snack!
-In my opinion, the best way to enjoy kuri is simply piping hot from your local street vendor.
-This is the simplest way to enjoy chestnuts, but by far the most iconic.
-Nothing beats talking a brisk afternoon Autumn walk with a nice warm bag of chestnuts to enjoy along the way.
+Japanese chestnuts have a wonderful aroma, and a slightly sweet taste – the perfect seasonal snack!
+In my opinion, the best way to enjoy kuri is to enjoy them when they’re piping hot from your local street vendor.
+This is the simplest way to enjoy chestnuts and by far the most iconic.
+Nothing beats taking a brisk afternoon autumn walk with a nice warm bag of chestnuts to enjoy along the way.

-Another easy way to enjoy kuri on the go is to pick up a pack of pre-peeled roast chestnuts at any grocery store or convenience store and save yourself the time.
+Another easy way to enjoy kuri on the go is to pick up a pack of pre-peeled roasted chestnuts at any grocery store or convenience store and save yourself time.
 Same tasty flavor, less work for you!

 Apart from the classic cake, every sweet imaginable has gotten the marron makeover.
 Be on the lookout for special seasonal offerings at all of your favorite cafes and bakeries.
-And at the convenience store, expect to find puddings, chocolates, candy bars– even lattes and teas flavored with this Fall favorite.
-Chestnut desserts have a delicious light, sweet and slightly nutty flavor, and it’s easy to see why all of Japan goes head over heels for them this time of year.
+And at the convenience store, expect to find puddings, chocolates, candy bars, and even lattes and teas flavored with this fall favorite.
+Chestnut desserts have a delicious light, sweet, and slightly nutty flavor, and it’s easy to see why Japan goes head-over-heels for them this time of year.

 Looking for more Japanese-style sweets?
 Try kuri-manju!
-This wonderful sweet is a family favorite– A soft bun stuffed with red bean paste and either a whole, or chopped chestnut inside.
+This wonderful sweet is a family favorite.
+It’s a soft bun stuffed with red bean paste and either a whole or chopped chestnut inside.
 Manju is a favorite all year in many different varieties, but kuri-manju is by far one of the most delicious.
-Many popular Japanese sweets get an Autumn addition with chestnuts.
-Take kuri-dorayaki for example; which is like it sounds, your classic dorayaki stuffed with red bean paste and chopped chestnuts– delicious!
+Many popular Japanese sweets get an autumn addition with chestnuts.
+Take kuri-dorayaki for example, which is like it sounds, your classic dorayaki stuffed with red bean paste and chopped chestnuts – delicious!

 What is your favorite way to enjoy chestnuts?